jennis0/dcm/README.md

 ## Key Features
 - Manage exactly what classes, subclasses, backgrounds, feats, spells, and items appear within the compendium browser
+- Generate formatted Journals to show your players containing the approved player options
 - Create and register new class and subclass spell lists without writing a new module (requires reloading)
 - Quickly identify duplicate items coming from multiple sources
 - Integrates with the [Quick Insert](https://foundryvtt.com/packages/quick-insert) and [Spotlight Omnisearch](https://foundryvtt.com/packages/spotlight-omnisearch) modules so only your chosen items are available within their search windows